anantakrroy/Todo_App/README.md

 # Todo_App
-Simple JS based todo app as part of the course developed by Gordon Zhu on his website [Watch and Code](http://watchandcode.com)
+Simple JS based todo app as part of the Practical JS course developed by Gordon Zhu on his website [Watch and Code](http://watchandcode.com)

 ## Versions of the app